telerik/xamarin-forms-docs/controls/calendar/calendar-getting-started.md

 ![Add Calendar References](images/calendar-getting-started-references.png)

-## NuGet Packages
-Next step is to add references to the NuGet Packages needed by RadRadCalendar in the Android project.
-You can find the full list with required packages in the [**Required Android Support Libraries**]({% slug required-android-support-libraries %}) help topic.

 You will have to add the following code to these project files:

 * **Android**: MainActivity.cs

 		[assembly: Xamarin.Forms.ExportRenderer(typeof(Telerik.XamarinForms.Input.RadCalendar), typeof(Telerik.XamarinForms.InputRenderer.Android.CalendarRenderer))]
+you also need to call `TelerikForms.Init()` inside the `OnCreate()` method

+		protected override void OnCreate(Bundle bundle)
+        {
+            base.OnCreate(bundle);

+            global::Xamarin.Forms.Forms.Init(this, bundle);
+            Telerik.XamarinForms.Common.Android.TelerikForms.Init();
+            LoadApplication(new App());
+        }

 * **iOS**: AppDelegate.cs

 		[assembly: Xamarin.Forms.ExportRenderer(typeof(Telerik.XamarinForms.Input.RadCalendar), typeof(Telerik.XamarinForms.InputRenderer.iOS.CalendarRenderer))]

-	You also have to create the following instance in the `FinishedLaunching()` method before the `Forms.Init()` call:
+You also have to create an instance of the renderer in the `FinishedLaunching()` method before the `Forms.Init()` call and right after it call the `TelerikForms.Init()` :

+		public override bool FinishedLaunching(UIApplication app, NSDictionary options) {
-		new Telerik.XamarinForms.InputRenderer.iOS.CalendarRenderer();
+            new CalendarRenderer();
+            global::Xamarin.Forms.Forms.Init();
+            Telerik.XamarinForms.Common.iOS.TelerikForms.Init();
+            LoadApplication(new App());

+            return base.FinishedLaunching(app, options);
+        }

 * **WinPhone**: MainPage.xaml.cs

 		[assembly: Xamarin.Forms.ExportRenderer(typeof(Telerik.XamarinForms.Input.RadCalendar), typeof(Telerik.XamarinForms.InputRenderer.WinPhone.CalendarRenderer))]

-##Add Calendar Control to Your Project##
+## Edit the iOS project
+After referencing the required binaries it is time to edit the default configuration of the iOS project.
+Unload it and open the iOS.csproj file.
+Inside it you will find several PropertyGroups.
+One for each build definition.
+Inside each group you will find CodesignEntitlements tag.
+Those tags should be empty in each build definition.
+More information on that matter can be found in [this]({http://forums.xamarin.com/discussion/39674/iphonesimulator-build-results-in-no-valid-ios-code-signing-keys-found-in-keychain}) forum thread.

+## NuGet Packages
+Next step is to add references to the NuGet Packages needed by RadRadCalendar in the Android project.
+You can find the full list with required packages in the [**Required Android Support Libraries**]({% slug required-android-support-libraries %}) help topic.

+##Example

 1. Add new Xamarin.Forms page to your Portable/Shared project:
 	* **Visual Studio**: right click on the project > `Add` > `New Item...` > choose `Forms Xaml Page`